Toyota Yaris

 Space and load

-The 286-litre boot is the smallest on this list and the battery raises the floor slightly.
+The 286-litre boot is the smallest on this list and the hybrid battery raises the floor a little.
 Two cabin cases fit flat; a third piece means the parcel shelf out or one rear seat folded.
-Beach gear for two at Plavi Horizonti — two towels, snorkels, a small cool-bag — travels without compromise.
-Hiking kit for two to Durmitor works with a seat folded.
-It will not take camping gear for Biogradska Gora or four-adult Tivat-Airport luggage.
-Think of it as a single-person pickup with room for a companion on any route that is not also a major pack-up day.
+Beach gear for two at Plavi Horizonti, two towels, snorkels, a small cool-bag, travels without compromise after the eight-kilometre Lustica run.
+Hiking kit for two heading inland to Lovćen works with one seat down.
+It will not absorb a four-adult TIV luggage load or a Biogradska Gora camping kit.
+Think of it as a single-person collection with companion space, not a family hauler.

 Aerial view of the bay around Tivat